flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 ## Welcome to the FlippingBook Public APIs documentation.

 This page lists the reference documentation for FlippingBook APIs.

-Section [General Information](/general/) is about ommon concepts and how our APIs are organized.
+Section [General Information](/general/) is about common concepts and how our APIs are organized.
 Sections about [Key Management API](/auth/) and [FlippingBook Online API](/fbonline/) provide product-specific information.

 ## FlippingBook Public APIs General Information